Automation-Research-Team/aist_phoxi_camera/README.md

 The driver is tested under the following conditions.
 - ROS noetic on Ubuntu-20.04
 - PhoXiControl-1.12.3
-- PhoXi 3D Scanner Gen1 with firmware-1.2.38, MotionCam-3D and MotionCam-3D Color with firmware-1.13.0
+- PhoXi 3D Scanner Gen1 with firmware-1.2.38, MotionCam-3D and MotionCam-3D Color both with firmware-1.13.0

 ## Installation